The popularity of using rice water for hair growth has been blowing up in recent months.

-- In a small spray bottle like this one, add 2 tablespoons of plain rice water then fill the bottle the rest of the way with distilled water or rose water.
+- Pour the plain rice water into the spray bottle and fill up the rest of the way with the distilled water or rose water.
 Add a few drops of any other essential oils you like.

-- After shampooing and deep conditioning, spray the mix into your hair before styling your hair.
+- After shampooing and deep conditioning, spray the mix lightly into your hair and spread through with your fingers before styling your hair.

 - If it’s too strong or dries out your hair, you can reduce the rice water and increase the distilled water.

-- Note, rice water has some protein in it so exercise caution when using it as a leave-in conditioner.
-Overuse can cause breakage.
+Note, rice water has some protein in it so exercise caution when using it as a leave-in conditioner.
+Overuse can cause severe breakage.

 Rice Water for Low Porosity Hair

 Low porosity hair has a tendency to keep out moisture so regimens that allow the hair cuticles to open up is best.

 For low porosity hair, the rice water hair rinse would work well but you can also try the shampoo.
 Use pH strips to test the rinse before application.

 I do not recommend leaving the rice water in your hair until you’ve observed how your hair reacts to it over a few sessions.

 High porosity hair has highly raised cuticles which allows moisture to escape the hair quickly.
 It’s difficult to keep moisture within high porosity hair.